NFL Wraps Up London Slate, Pats Put Perfect Record on Line in Week 9Commercial Content | 21+ | T&Cs Apply

 Houston (5-3) is a one-half game behind Indianapolis for the division lead after rallying past Oakland 27-24 last Sunday.
 Deshaun Watson also threw for 279 yards and three TDs, with his 9-yard scoring toss to Darren Fells with 6:26 left providing the go-ahead points.

-The Texans, slight -114 favourites on the money line, must play the remainder of the season without star defensive end J.J.
+The Texans, slight -114 favourites on the money line, convert odds from moneyline formats to fractional and decimal, must play the remainder of the season without star defensive end J.J.
 Watt, who suffered a torn pectoral muscle.
 It is the third time in the last four seasons Watt has had his season cut short by a major injury.

 The series of moves the Texans made in the preseason overhauling their offense – acquiring Laremy Tunsil, Kenny Stills, and Duke Johnson – was a prohibitive factor in not landing someone to replace Watt before Tuesday’s trade deadline.